rust-embedded/rust-raspberrypi-OS-tutorials/README.md

   self-made kernel from it.
 - Starting with [tutorial 7](07_uart_chainloader), booting kernels on your Raspberry is getting _really_ comfortable.
-In this tutorial, a so-called `chainloader` is developed, which will be last file you need to manually copy on the SD card for a while.
+In this tutorial, a so-called `chainloader` is developed, which will be the last file you need to manually copy on the SD card for a while.
 It will enable you to load the tutorial kernels during boot on demand over `UART`.